 Women are taking up the business challenge like never before.
-A study from insurance company Hiscox USA shows the number of women-owned small- to medium-sized businesses (SMBs) in the U.S. grew 1.5 times more than the national average for all businesses over the past 15 years.
-As of 2016, more than 9 million SMBs were female-led.
+A study from insurance company Hiscox USA shows that over the past 15 years, the number of small- to medium-sized businesses owned by women grew 1.5 times more than the national average for all businesses.
+Today, there are more than 11 million business firms owned by women.

-Starting a nonprofit company or one that’s focused on community-based activities is often a worthy cause, but it might not be the most popular investment opportunity for your profit-oriented bank.
-Some organizations have recognized this gap and made provision for it, and you’ll find some of the best grant options available in this field.
+Starting a nonprofit company or one that’s focused on community-based activities is often a worthy cause.
+That said, it might not be the most popular investment opportunity for a profit-oriented bank.

 1. The Eileen Fisher Women-Owned Business Grant Program